Matthew Ashimolowo

 Matthew Ashimolowo (born 17 March 1952) is a Nigerian clergyman, the senior pastor of Kingsway International Christian Centre (KICC) in London.

-His Winning Ways programme is aired daily on Premier Radio (London) and Spirit FM (Amsterdam) and on television in Nigeria, Ghana, Zimbabwe, FaithAfrica (DSTV 341), the Trinity Broadcasting Network (TBN) and Europe on The God Channel and Inspirational Network.
+His Winning Ways programme is aired on Premier Radio (London) and Spirit FM (Amsterdam) and on television in Nigeria, Ghana, Zimbabwe, FaithAfrica (DSTV 341) and the Trinity Broadcasting Network (TBN UK).

 Ashimolowo founded the Kingsway International Christian Centre (KICC) in 1992 in the UK.
 Forbes once estimated his fortune at $6 million to $10 million.

 Personal life

 Ashimolowo converted to Christianity from Islam at the age of 20 after the death of his father before enrolling with a Bible school.

 Forbes estimated Ashimolowo's net worth is at between $6–10 million.
-KICC annual accounts confirmed that he earns an annual salary of £100,000 but the majority of his wealth comes from the sale of Christian literature and documentaries from his media company, Matthew Ashimolowo media.
+KICC annual accounts confirmed that he earns an annual salary of £100,000 but the majority of his wealth comes from the sale of Christian literature and documentaries from his media company, Matthew Ashimolowo Media Ministries.
 Ashimolowo is considered a preacher of the prosperity gospel.

 In January 2022, he appointed his first son as resident Pastor of KICC, London and hinted at retirement.